infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 By the time the presentation was finished we knew we had to do something.

 This declarative way of describing the UI got us hooked and we knew we had to **drop what we were doing and adopt React** for anything going forward.
 It proved to be the right decision and we were early adopters of React.
-It was astonishing to us how easy it was to learn React at the time - only took us a few hours to fully grasp the mental model and start building reusable components.
+It was astonishing to us how easy it was to learn React at the time - only taking a few hours to fully grasp the mental model and start building reusable components.

 <Gotcha title="The move to React">
 2013 was the year we switched trajectory and went full-React with all our new projects.
 We went back to the drawing board and started our first experiments with a DataGrid component in React.